 GENERAL: A part of my troops have reached Red Oak and are tearing up the track at this time.
 I have ordered Morgan to return.
 They met but little resistance.
 All the rebel cavalry have gone to the rear in pursuit of Kilpatrick.

-Read MoreFrom Major General David S. Stanley to Brigadier General William D. Whipple – August 20, 1864
+Read MoreFrom Captain J. A. Anderson to Major General Patrick Cleburne – August 20, 1864

 Read More